10

 – Novak

-Oct 23, 2020 at 17:19
+Commented Oct 23, 2020 at 17:19

 • \$\begingroup\$ @Novak I linked some related posts under the question here in a comment.
 That seems to be the general expectation.
 I also never said that that had to happen, only in the case that the new question should have already been answered and hasn't been answered could that occur at all.
 Even then, I'll gladly bounty such questions the exceedingly few times this is likely to occur.
-Sure, it may not be an ideal situation for the new user, but it seems to be what the site expects \$\endgroup\$ Oct 23, 2020 at 17:34
+Sure, it may not be an ideal situation for the new user, but it seems to be what the site expects \$\endgroup\$ Commented Oct 23, 2020 at 17:34

 • 1

 \$\begingroup\$ Additionally, getting your question closed a duplicate that doesn't answer your question while you don't have the reputation to bounty that question does not mean your question won't get answered.
-I myself was more than willing to answer their unanswered question, bounty or not, and I do genuinely believe others would be as well (that those here are kind enough and/or willing enough to place bounties where this isn't a problem) \$\endgroup\$ Oct 23, 2020 at 17:39
+I myself was more than willing to answer their unanswered question, bounty or not, and I do genuinely believe others would be as well (that those here are kind enough and/or willing enough to place bounties where this isn't a problem) \$\endgroup\$ Commented Oct 23, 2020 at 17:39

 • 1